-Asking pope to say sorry - World News
+Asking Pope to say sorry - World News

 U.S. President Donald Trump met the pope at the Vatican last week.

-Monday morning, the prime minister will part in an event with the soccer team, A.S.
+Monday morning, the prime minister will take part in an event with the soccer team, A.S.
 Roma.

 His wife, Sophie Gregoire Trudeau, has joined him on this part of the trip and the couple were to celebrate their wedding anniversary with a private dinner in Rome on Sunday evening.